 A concrete example to authenticate this is through Animal Crossing; players are given the option to visit each-other’s towns, through the shared village code.
 This leaves the window open for gamers to interact with each other.

 During the pandemic, many people including non-gamers, have realized that games are much more than what they think it was!
 It brings individuals closer to each.
-Otherwise, Even people who have never played video games their entire life, there are plenty of games for everyone no matter their skills, wordscapes in multiplayer mode proved to be one of these games in 2020.
+Otherwise, Even people who have never played video games their entire life, there are plenty of games for everyone no matter their skills.

 As the ongoing social distancing and confinement continues, so does gaming which became an astonishing lifeline for many.
 A Google survey confirms a percentage of 40 new players reporting that they still play even after being allowed to socialize in person.